Overview of the 2026 Census topic review

 • Phase two: 27 July to 8 September 2023 - consultation on topics being considered for inclusion, change or removal from the 2026 Census.
 This considered public input from phase one.

-Outcomes and topics for the 2026 Census will be published on the ABS website in late 2025.
+The ABS will provide an update on the status of content changes being considered in mid-2025 and the final questions for the 2026 Census will be published on the ABS website in late 2025.

 The Census is just one way that the ABS can meet the data needs of the Australian community.
 The ABS also considers if other ABS surveys or administrative data could be used to meet data needs.